-(b) Each registered Team Member should be identified as Oralists or Researchers and cannot change after the registration deadline in the Timeline.

-(c) It is the responsibility of the Team to ensure that students are eligible under the Rule 2.3.
+- (b) Each Registered Team Member should be identified as Oralists or Researchers and cannot change after the registration deadline in the Timeline, unless otherwise agreed in advance and in writing by the Organizing Committee. - (c) It is the responsibility of the Team to ensure that students are eligible under the Rule 2.3.